pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Configuration

-If you intend using a Devantech relay module from the ETH or WIFI ranges then you must configure the device on your network before attempting to use it with this plugin.
+If you intend using a Devantech relay module from the DS ETH or WIFI ranges then you must configure the device on your network before attempting to use it with this plugin.

+### Configuring a DS ETH or WIFI module

+Follow the set-up instructions that came with your module by setting up the device's IP address and port number.
+You should also enable event notifications, specifying the IP address of your Signal K server as the "Target IP" and selecting a "Target Port" of your choice.

+Note that if you intend using multiple DS relay modules with Signal K, then you must specify a different "Target Port" value for each of your defined modules.

+### Plugin configuration

 The plugin configuration has the following properties.